TechShreyash/Yukinon_Robot/README.md

 That's what approvals are for - approve of trustworthy users to allow them to send

 # Start protecting your group now!
-Getting started protecting and managing your group better with Rose Bot is very simple: [Click Here](http://telegram.me/Yukinon_Robot?startgroup=new) to add the bot to the group, then set it as administrator and send the command /help to manage the bot at 360° in all its functions and automations.
+Getting started protecting and managing your group better with Yukinon Robot is very simple: [Click Here](http://telegram.me/Yukinon_Robot?startgroup=new) to add the bot to the group, then set it as administrator and send the command /help to manage the bot at 360° in all its functions and automations.

 ## Deploy Your Own Yukinon Robot - Create a clone (Deploy To Heroku)
 If you want to make your bot even more unique, you can create a customized Yukinon Robot clone with a name and profile photo of your choice.